Zach O'Brien

-Zachary O'Brien (born June 29, 1992) is a Canadian professional ice hockey winger currently playing with the Storhamar Hockey in the EliteHockey Ligaen.
+Zachary O'Brien (born June 29, 1992) is a Canadian professional ice hockey winger currently playing with the Nottingham Panthers in the Elite Ice Hockey League.

 Prior to turning professional, O'Brien played three seasons with the Acadie–Bathurst Titan of the Quebec Major Junior Hockey League (QMJHL).
 During his time with the Titan, O'Brien won the Frank J. Selke Memorial Trophy as the league's most sportsmanlike player twice.

 Playing career

 Amateur

 O'Brien played Major Midget hockey with the St. John's Fog Devils of the Newfoundland and Labrador Major Midget Hockey League.
 In his final year, he recorded 176 points to help lead his team to the 2010 Telus Cup where he was then named the National Midget AAA Championship's MVP.

 Originally drafted by the Moncton Wildcats in the 2008 QMJHL Draft, O’Brien chose to complete high school before playing major junior hockey.
 O’Brien then played three years with the Acadie-Bathurst Titan who had acquired him in a trade.

 While he was never drafted in the NHL, O'Brien was invited to the San Jose Sharks training camp in 2010.
 He then returned to the Acadie-Bathurst Titan for the 2010–11 season where he led all first year players in goals and points and set a new team record for goals scored.
 He also tied Réal Godin as the only player in QMJHL history to record no penalty minutes while accumulating at least 50 points in a season.
 As a result of his play, O'Brien was named to the 2011 Subway Super Series roster to play in an exhibition tournament against the Russian national junior team.
 He ended the season with a career-high 101 points and won the Frank J. Selke Memorial Trophy as the QMJHL most sportsmanlike player.
 He was also named a finalist for the RDS Cup as Rookie of the Year and Michel Bergeron Trophy as Offensive Rookie of the Year.

 During the 2011–12 season, O'Brien scored four goals in six-minutes and 10-seconds in a 7–4 win over the Moncton Wildcats.
 On April 5, 2012, O'Brien signed an amateur tryout agreement with the St. John's IceCaps of the American Hockey League (AHL) but he returned to the Acadie-Bathurst Titan for the 2012–13 season as an assistant captain after playing one game.
 During that season, O'Brien broke his 186-game streak with no penalties in a 5–1 loss to the Moncton Wildcats.
 O'Brien was the recipient of the CHL Player of the Week for the first week of January for recording two hat tricks that week.
 He won the Frank J. Selke Memorial Trophy for the second time at the conclusion of the season, having only accrued two penalties that season.